 The best way to make any relevant experience points truly pop is to back them up with quantifiable data that measures your positive impact.
 Always bring in metrics of your success.

-• Just as you’d do while planning out a marketing campaign, gauge your audience–in this case, it’s the recruiter.
-The recruiter has written or read the original job description, so analyze it for indicators of what to emphasize and reflect back in your resume.
+- Just as you’d do while planning a marketing campaign, gauge your audience—in this case, the recruiter.
+The recruiter has written or read the original job description, so analyze it for indicators of what to emphasize and reflect in your resume.

-• This sort of falls in line with tip #3–your resume can only be a page long or less.
+- This sort of falls in line with the last tip; your resume should only be a page long or less.
 If you go past that, recruiters are less likely to read your resume.
 And if they do, they’ll probably wonder about your ability to prioritize and consolidate information.

-I knew you were probably waiting for this one!
+We knew you were probably waiting for this one!
 As a content marketing specialist, you’re bound to want to make your resume look as awesome as you can.
-And you also understand that it’s important to look professional–so keep colors and fonts understated, clear, and highly readable.
+And you also understand that it’s important to look professional; so keep colors and fonts understated, clear, and highly readable.

 Yes: Sometimes people grasp for metrics to quantify what they’ve achieved and wind up with “floating” numbers like project counts or how many hours they spent on an initiative.
 These details are best saved for a more in-depth interview discussion.
 For your resume, focus on highlighting the results of your impact!

 Don’t worry if you have to trim away some really good accomplishments to shorten your resume.
-They’ll make great building blocks for your cover letter to round off your application!
+They’ll make great building blocks for writing an effective cover letter to round off your application!